dwrobel/flatcam/README.md

 - deleted junk folders
 - remade the Panelize Tool: now it is much faster, it is multi-threaded, it works with multitool geometries and it works with multigeo geometries too.
+- make sure to copy the options attribute to the final object in the case of: FlatCAMGeometry.merge(), FlatCAMGerber.merge() and for the Panelize Tool

 24.01.2019